Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 - Set the SYSTEM option "Cockpit Global Illumination" to ON
 - Set the SYSTEM option "Gamma" to 2.0 or higher values.
+- Set the SYSTEM option "Shadows" off as the very last resort.

 ## Lesson got stuck